ifm/ifm3d/examples/o3r/viewer/README.md

 # ifm3dpy Viewer

-This is an example application for retrieving different kinds of images from an
+This is an example application for retrieving different kinds of images from an O3R platform.

+## Download the code
+If you built ifm3d from source, you already have the code, in ifm3d/examples/o3r/viewer.
+If not, you can find the script [here](https://github.com/ifm/ifm3d/tree/o3r/main-next/examples/o3r/viewer).
-## Installation ##
+## Installation

 The recommended way is to use a venv.